MCC is here to help

 One thing to note here is that you shouldn’t expect a good resume to make up for bad test scores and vice versa.
 We have spoken to excellent candidates whose academic and professional achievements were not enough to make up for poor Solve performance.
 Similarly, we don’t know of anyone invited to interview who hadn’t put together an excellent resume.

 Blunty, you need great Solve scores and a great resume to be advanced to interview.
+That's the price to pay to get a seat at the MBB table.

 Why does this test exist?